Constitution

 2-2

-those museum, tourist, preserved and other similar railways, tramways, railway museums and railway preservation groups which have their seat in a country where a national organisation has been established, but which are not members of such a national organisation.
-Their financial contribution and votes are determined by the principles as laid down in article 2-4 and 2-5.
-Their membership may be allowed on a discretionary basis by the General Meeting of FEDECRAIL under special conditions, only after reviewing the individual circumstances involved in each case.
+c) Those museum, tourist, historical and other similar railways, tramways, railway museums and railway preservation groups, which have their registered office in a country where a national organisation has been established, but which are not members of such an organisation.
+Their contribution and votes are determined by the principles referred to in

 2-3